rebeccasc-kitsaptransit/data/README.md

 # Kitsap Transit – Public Data

-Publicly shared data from Kitsap Transit (KT) for use by third parties, developers, and transit information systems.
+Publicly shared data from Kitsap Transit (KT) for use by third parties.

 ## Folder Structure
 ```